ferguson-gvsu/cis_241_f_2026/README.md

-# cis_241_f_2026
+# CIS 241 - System-Level Programming and Utilities
-Fall 2026 Public course materials for CIS 241 - System Programming and Utitlities at GVSU.
+Fall 2026 Public course materials for CIS 241 - System-Level Programming and Utilities at GVSU.